.

 Batteries not included

 Batteries are not remotely safe.
 Most households have at least one remote control for the TV, probably another control for the sky: cable box and others.
-Along with remote controls, most households have a car with a key fob that these devices should be picked up from the floor, the coach etc. Please make sure they are on a shelf or a draw well out of the dog’s reach.
+Along with remote controls, most households have a car with a key fob that these devices should be picked up from the floor, the coach etc. Please ensure they are on a shelf or a draw well out of the dog’s reach.

 When pet-proofing your home, remember to provide a safe place.

-It is important to provide your dog with a safe space they can go to when you are not around or cleaning, or it’s the firework season.
+It is important to provide your dog with a safe space they can go to when you are not around or cleaning or it’s the firework season.
 A create can provide the perfect den and safe area, especially if you cover the back part with a blanket and put his favourite toy in the create.
 You may also want to investigate a suitable crate-safe water bowl.

 If you are using a crate, then it is important to make sure that the crate is big enough for them to have space to relax and move around in/ It is also important to ensure that the create is correctly assembled and secure as puppies can get injured by trying to escape from a poorly put together crate – even worse if they do escape they could end up in a heap of trouble especially If you are out.